bahrmichael/bahrmichael.github.io/_posts/2023-08-23-secure-oidc-public-github-repos.md

 2. The second one uses IAM Conditions to add a restriction from AWS' side.

 Personally I find the second one more secure, because it uses a mechanism that is unlikely to change (i.e. needs a breaking API change) and is well documented.
+It should also work well with automatic dependency upgrades, because you can include bots.
 However only the first seems to be viable for organizations, since I haven't found a way to get the GitHub organization name of a user (not the repo!) from the OIDC token.